nyu-pl-fa22/class08/README.md

 Languages differ greatly in the way they implement type checking.
 These approaches can be loosely categorized into

+* static vs. dynamic type systems
 * strong vs. weak type systems

-* static vs. dynamic type systems
+In a static type system, the compiler ensures that the type rules are obeyed at compile-time whereas in dynamic type systems, type checking is performed at run-time while the program executes.

 A *strongly typed* language does not allow expressions to be used in a way inconsistent with their types (no loopholes).
-A strongly typed language thus guarantees that all type errors are detected (either at compile-time or at run-time).
+A strongly typed language thus guarantees that all type errors are detected (either at statically or dynamically).
 Examples of strongly typed languages include Java, Scala, OCaml, Python, Lisp, and Scheme.

 On the other hand, a *weakly typed* language allows many ways to bypass the type system (e.g., by using pointer arithmetic or unchecked casts).
-In such languages, type errors can go undetected, causing e.g. data corruption and other unpredictable behavior when the program is executed.
+In such languages, type errors can go undetected, causing data corruption, loss of control-flow integrity, etc. when the program is executed.
 C and C++ are poster children for weakly typed languages.
 Their motto is: "Trust the programmer".

-The other high-level classification is to distinguish between static and dynamic type system.
-In a static type system, the compiler ensures that the type rules are obeyed at compile-time whereas in dynamic type systems, type checking is performed at run-time while the program executes.

 Advantages of static typing over dynamic typing:

 * more efficient: code runs faster because no run-time type checks are needed; compiler has more opportunities for optimization because it has more information about what the program does.
+This can be mitigated using just-in-time compilation techniques for dynamically typed languages.

 * better error checking: type errors are detected earlier; compiler can guarantee that no type errors will occur (if language is also